 Although they're no longer considered an oddity on the homestead, Alpaca farming in the United States is still in its infancy having only been introduced into the US in 1984.
 While alpaca farming isn’t a get-rich-quick business, the industry’s future is stable and it seems to have caught on like crazy.

 Profits from alpaca farming are two-fold.
 The first is secured through marketing the alpaca’s offspring (cria) to other farmers.
 The second is the alpaca’s lush coat that has wool spinners paying handsomely for the luxurious and fine-textured fiber.

 Cooperatives such as The Alpaca Fiber Cooperative of North America (AFCNA) is working hard to get major textile companies in the US involved in processing fiber in a commercially-viable size.
 At this time it's the cottage industry that remains the primary market for alpaca fiber.

 Alpaca farmers are devoted to their livestock and can’t say enough about how simple it is to care for these gentle animals.
 They are safe, virtually odorless, charismatic, compact in size, and physically easy keepers.
 Those qualities along with being able to keep up to ten per acre make them extremely well-suited for the homestead.

 Alpacas are naturally curious and gentle animals, making them easy to handle and enjoyable for children to be around.
-They're easily trainable and don’t spit all that much—honest.
+They're easily trainable and don’t spit all that much—honestly.
 Plus spitting is rarely aimed at humans.
 Spitting typically occurs between alpacas that are arguing over food or establishing herd order among themselves.

 Alpaca wool is as soft as cashmere (only lighter) and high in demand by hand spinners.
 It's one of the softest natural fibers and even warmer than sheep's wool.
 Spinners enjoy the fact that the fine alpaca fiber doesn’t contain lanolin (a natural grease).
 So alpaca wool doesn’t have to be washed many times in order to remove the grease before being spun as some wool fibers do.